 Twin Falls Trail via Two Medicine Lake West End Boat Dock is a 2 mile moderately trafficked out and back trail located near East Glacier Park, Montana that features a lake and is good for all skill levels.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from April until September.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from April until September.

 Twin Falls is a diverting detour for those on their way to Upper Two Medicine Lake (it is a significant detour if you are heading up Dawson Pass from the west boat dock and probably not worth the added mileage).
 It is worth the walk from the Upper Two Medicine trail, either on your way up or down, as the level walk to the falls is not tasking in any way.
 The detour is about 20 minutes depending on how long you bask at the falls.